anko/tapson/readme.markdown

 and the `ok` property implies the test was previously planned with the same `id` and its result is now available.
-If the end of output is encountered before some test plans have matching results, they must be treated as if they failed with no further details given (only an `ok` property).
-If any results for non-existant planned tests are encountered, they must be treated as they had no `id` property.)
-A planned test must not contain the properties `ok` or `actual`.
-A result matching a previously planned test must not contain the `expected` property.
+If the end of output is encountered before some test plans have matching results, they must be treated as if they failed with no further details given.
+Any test results with `id`s that do not correspond to any earlier plan must be treated as if they had no `id` property.
+A test plan must not contain the properties `ok` or `actual`.
+A result matching a previously planned test must not contain the `expected` property, but may otherwise.

-A tapson stream contains no protocol version metadata.
-Tapson producers and consumers must declare what versions they support.
+Tapson streams contain no protocol version metadata.
+Tapson producers and consumers must clearly declare what versions they support.

-Programs that operate by transforming tapson streams are *not required* to output unspecified properties present in the objects, but may do so if they wish.
+Programs that operate by transforming tapson streams are *not required* to preserve unspecified object properties present in their inputs, but may do so if they wish.

-The semantic meaning of tests' order is not specified.
-The way to present tapson results for human consumption is left up to implementors.
+The semantic meaning of tests' order is deliberately not specified.
+How to present tapson results for human consumption is deliberately not specified.

 ## FAQ